ahmadrafidev/DevBook/docs/pull-request.md

 ### Changes:

 1. Refactored the auth module to use OAuth2.
-2. Added a new route for the dashboard at /dashboard.
+2. Added a new features for the new dashboard.
-3. Updated relevant unit tests.
+3. Fixed performance-relevant bugs.

 ### Screenshots (if applicable, usually when I coding on the frontend side):